 Preshrinking cotton fabric prior to cutting and piecing it into a quilt is a commonly debated topic among quilters.
-While whether to prewash your fabric or not ultimately comes down to personal preference, ZJ Humbach shares her quilter’s guide for prewashing fabric.
+Ultimately, whether to prewash your fabric or not just comes down to personal preference, but if you like to prewash your fabric, ZJ Humbach shares her quilter’s guide for doing so.

 Depending on the cotton fabric you are using for your quilt, it can shrink up to as much as three percent when washed.
 ZJ explains that this means that if you have a quilt that is supposed to finish at 100 inches, after it is washed it could shrink to as small as 97 inches.
 She also explains how this can cause issues if your pieced quilt top and backing fabric do not shrink at the same rate.